Vietnam.vn - Nền tảng quảng bá Việt Nam

 By Tuesday morning, the protesters had entered the center of Islamabad, moving through the Blue Area commercial area and reaching D-Chowk Square.
 However, by the evening of the same day, the area was empty of protesters.

 Protesters are demanding Mr Khan’s release.
-The former prime minister, ousted in a no-confidence vote in 2022, has been detained for more than a year and faces a range of charges ranging from corruption to leaking state secrets – all of which he and his PTI party deny.
+The former prime minister, who was ousted in a no-confidence vote in 2022, has been detained for more than a year and faces a range of charges ranging from corruption to leaking state secrets – all of which he and his PTI party deny.

 Pakistan's Interior Minister Mohsin Naqvi said security forces had been injured in the clashes, but police were "exercising restraint".
 He warned of tough measures, including a curfew or deployment of the army, if the protests went beyond limits.